Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 To better characterize this phenomenon, we group samples into two categories.
 First, \textit{Clustered Families} (61.8\% of cases), which exhibit overlapping string patterns and yield an average classification accuracy of 0.87.
 Second, \textit{Non-Clustered Samples} (38.2\%), which lack discernible intra-family string consistency and see their accuracy drop to 0.31.
 Table~\ref{tab:cluster_performance} summarizes these differences in Jaccard similarity, accuracy, and dataset prevalence.

-To understand why some samples defy clustering, we manually analyze 50 randomly selected non-clustered samples.
+To understand why some samples do not form clusters, we manually analyze 50 randomly selected non-clustered samples.
 Two root causes emerge.
-The majority (64\%) are affected by \textit{obfuscation artifacts}, including runtime packers, encryption, and custom string encodings that masked meaningful features.
-The remaining 36\% are identified as \textit{genetic variants}—samples with substantially different codebases despite sharing a nominal family label.
-These outliers may reflect version drifts or parallel development tracks within the same malware lineage.
+The majority (64\%) are affected by \textit{obfuscation artifacts}, including runtime packers, encryption, and custom string encodings that mask meaningful features.
+The remaining 36\% are identified as \textit{genetic variants}, which are samples with substantially different codebases despite sharing the same family label.
+These outliers may reflect version changes or parallel development tracks within the same malware lineage.

 These findings carry several implications.
 First, high performance among clustered families reinforces the value of string-based features when variants retain shared functional components.
 Second, the difficulty of classifying non-clustered samples illustrates fundamental limits of static string analysis under heavy obfuscation.
 Third, cluster detection itself could be leveraged as a preprocessing heuristic to triage samples: well-clustered inputs can proceed via lightweight string-matching inference, while non-clustered ones can be routed to more advanced methods such as dynamic behavior profiling or graph-based structural comparison.